 Did You Know?

 When Joe's agent first meets him in 1964, she asks him how he's been supporting himself.
 He tells her he's on public assistance, getting £3.10 per week.
-But new pence weren't introduced until 1971.
+New pence weren't introduced until 1971.
 However, in the pre-decimal era, "Three pounds ten" would have been understood as "Three pounds and ten shillings", the present-day equivalent being £3.50.
 For example, "Maggie Mae", recorded by the Beatles in 1969 but based on a much older traditional song, includes the line "Two pounds ten a week, that was my pay."
 See more

 My plays are about getting away with it and the ones who get away with it are the guilty, it's the innocents who get it in the neck.
 That all seems pretty true to life to me, not a fantasy at all.
 I've, got away with it so far, and I'm going to go on.
 Thank You.